Mohamad-Jamal-J/Mohamad-Jamal-J/README.md

 BSc in Mathematics & Computer Science - Birzeit University.
 -----------------------------------------------------------

-A fresh-graduate from Birzeit University with bachelor's degree in Mathematics & Computer Science, graduated with distinction.
+A fresh-graduate from Birzeit University with bachelor's degree in Mathematics & Computer Science, where I graduated with distinction.
 Currently seeking an internship or entry-level position in backend development or data science to apply my skills, continue learning, and contribute to real-world projects.

 ### Skills
 <p align="left">